albertmercade/futbolico/README.md

 Furthermore, I used the following APIs to gather the football data and latest news:
 * [football-data.org](https://www.football-data.org/) - Football data API
 * [GNews](https://gnews.io/) - News API

-**DISCLAIMER:** This was my first app and I don't claim to be an iOS app development expert.